 If you need a quick vegetarian gravy for holiday meals or mashed potatoes, this is it!
-This fuss-free gravy uses pantry staples and is ready in just about 5 minutes.
+This fuss-free brown gravy uses pantry staples and is ready in just about 5 minutes.
 It's perfect on mashed potatoes, biscuits, and Tofurkey!

-There are so many foods that are just better with gravy: mashed potatoes, biscuits, and even meatloaf.
-Last year at Thanksgiving I needed a quick vegan gravy, so I mixed up a few staples and this was the result.
+Last year at Thanksgiving I needed a quick vegetarian brown gravy, so I mixed up a few pantry staples and this was the result.

-Everyone in my meat-eating family tasted it and couldn't believe how much it tasted like the turkey-broth gravy that they were using.
+Everyone in my meat-eating family tasted it and couldn't believe how much it tasted like the turkey broth gravy that they were using.

-Recipe features
+Recipe highlights

 - Quick & easy: Ready in just 15 minutes using 7 pantry staples.
 The gravy can be made in the microwave or on the stovetop.